roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Office Sluts ****** bysilkstockingslover© Note: This is dedicated to the real Johnathan and Elizabeth who inspired the story.
+Note: This is dedicated to the real Johnathan and Elizabeth who inspired the story.
 The entire back story is based on real events...the plotlines are real fantasies of the lovely couple.

  Note 2: This is part seven of a multi-chaptered story: